 Place your pre-drilled guide shingle on top of this stack with its edges precisely lined up with the others and use its pilot holes as a guide to drill straight down through the stack of shingles.
 Be very careful to keep the drill pointing straight down and not at an angle during this process or the shingles will not be drilled in the proper location.
 (You may want to use the measuring tape to occasionally double-check your work)

-Peel the plastic coating off of either side of each shingle and set them aside for molding – do this before drilling?
+Peel the plastic coating off of either side of each shingle and set them aside for molding

 Repeat this process until you have prepared 176 shingles